Greater Decatur Chorale Auditions

-The mission of the Greater Decatur Chorale is to enhance recreational and cultural arts opportunities in Decatur and share a passion for choral music with our community through performance, education, and public outreach.
+The Greater Decatur Chorale shares a passion for choral music with our community through performance, education, and public outreach.

 The Greater Decatur Chorale has a heritage dating back to 1985 when it performed under the direction of Steve McClarey.
-Since then, the Chorale has been directed by Jim Collins, Robert Teel, Brian Downen, Robert Hills, Ted Hesse, Christopher Thomas, Jonathan Saeger, Michael Engelhardt, Jason Garrett, Cyndi Johnson and the return of Ted Hesse.
-The accompanists have included Julie McClarey, Karen Neece and since 2001, Anita Gifford.
-With ongoing support from WAND 17 and many generous individual donors, the Chorale has continued to delight audiences with their uplifting performances for 31 years!
+Since then, the group has been directed by Jim Collins, Robert Teel, Brian Downen, Robert Hills, Ted Hesse, Christopher Thomas, Jonathan Saeger, Michael Engelhardt, Jason Garrett, Cyndi Johnson and the return of Ted Hesse.
+Accompanists have included Julie McClarey, Karen Neece and, since 2001, Anita Gifford.
+We are thankful for the ongoing support of WAND- TV and many generous individual donors!

 The Chorale features two events annually, offering a formal performance in January and free concerts in the parks in the spring.
 Auditions are held in August and January for the winter and spring sessions.